annolangen/TigerToJavab/README.md

 make -C build
 ```

-From that point forward `make` builds the compiler and `make check` runs
+From that point forward, in directory build, `make` builds the compiler and `make test` runs
 tests.

 ## File Organization